geospatial-services-framework/gsf-js-client-sdk/doc/manual/tutorial/migration-guide.md

 # Migration Guide: Moving from v2 to v3
 The gsf-javascript-client-sdk has undergone a number of changes for version 3.0.
-This version change is significant due to the adoption of a new HTTP API for GSF.
-This means that if you upgrade your SDK to v3, you will also need to update your server to use the new API.
+This version is significant due to the adoption of a new HTTP API for GSF.
+This means that if you upgrade your SDK to v3, you will also need to update your server(s) to GSF version 3.0.
 There are a number of breaking changes for the SDK user as a result of switching to the new API.

 The purpose of this guide is to help you transition your application's source code from v2 to v3 of the SDK.
-The changes are broken down by class.

 - Classes
     - [Server](#server-class)
     - [Service](#service-class)
     - [Task](#task-class)
     - [Job](#job-class)
-- Interfaces
+- Types
     - [ServiceInfo](#serviceinfo)
     - [TaskInfo](#taskinfo)
     - [SubmitOptions](#submitoptions)